beathyate/guachiman/README.md

 user_authorization.allow?(:users, :show, user.id)
 # => true

-admin_authorization.allow?(:users, :show)
-# => true
 ```

 ### `#allow`

 This is what you use to set permissions.
-It takes two parameters, `groups` and `permissions`, and a block.
+It takes two parameters, `group` and `permissions`, and a block.
 All are optional and depend on how specific you want to be.
-Always consider the following:

-1. If you call `#allow` without params, it means all combinations of groups and permissions will be allowed.
-2. If you call `#allow` specifying only the group, all permissions within that group will be allowed.
-3. You can always pass a block that takes an object, and the permission will depend on what returns when evaluated.

 ### `#allow?`